Curious about Convict Cichlid? That is what we are talking about here! Convict Cichlid is a very interesting fish belonging to the Cichlidae family.

 Water Parameters & Lighting

-Convict Cichlids breed in nearly any proper environment so water quality, temperature or tank size, and other parameters are not that important to Convicts as they may be in other species.
+Convict Cichlids breed in nearly any proper environment so water quality, temperature or tank size, and other parameters are not as important to Convicts as they may be in other species.

 The place to lay eggs would be a solid surface such as a flat rock, piece of driftwood, broad plant leaf, or aquarium glass.
 If the pair feel threatened or disturbed, they can eat the first brood(s).
 The female lays one or more rows of eggs before the male moves in to fertilize them, and then the process will be repeated diverse times.